WATS/CEWA 6626 - Syllabus

 Course Grading

-Pass / Fail Grading based on completion of project assignments, final report and participation.
+Pass / Fail Grading based on completion of project assignment and participation.
+Simple: do the work - pass.

 University Policies